aws-greengrass/aws-greengrass-log-manager/uat/README.md

 ##User Acceptance Test
 UATs are defined under uat module.
-UATs use aws-greengrass-testing-standalone as the test framework to run the tests. aws-greengrass-testing-standalone is pulled as maven dependency from GG maven repo.
+UATs use aws-greengrass-testing-standalone as the test framework to run the tests.(OTF) aws-greengrass-testing-standalone is pulled as maven dependency from GG maven repo.
 You can add/update UATs at uat source.
-The uat module generates a UAT artifact (nucleus-uat-artifact.jar) which is an executable jar meant to run the UATs.
+The uat module generates a UAT artifact (greengrass-log-manager-uat-artifact.jar) which is an executable jar meant to run the UATs.

 ##Running UATs locally
 * UAT runs require the credentials for the AWS account you want to use.
 * Ensure credentials are available in the environment.
+* The Other way to provide the AWS credentials are through AWS profile.
+(Aws profile->admin->BASH)

 For UATs to run you will need to package your entire application along with OTF as a dependency on an Uber jar.
 To do that run following commands from the root of the project: